 The network is dedicated to improving the environmental health of children through educational and consultative services to clinicians, health professionals and the community.
 PEHSU are academically based, typically at university medical centers, and are located across the United States, Canada and Mexico.

 > What is the PEHSU Program?

 The PEHSU Mission

 Improve the environmental health of children by:

-The PEHSU site was supported in part by the Association of Occupational and Environmental Clinics and funded in part by the cooperative agreement award number 1U61TS000118-05 from the Agency for Toxic Substances and Disease Registry (ATSDR).
+This website is (in part) was supported by the American Academy of Pediatrics (AAP) and funded (in part) by the cooperative agreement award number 5 NU61TS000237-05 from the Agency for Toxic Substances and Disease Registry (ATSDR).

 Acknowledgement: The U.S. Environmental Protection Agency (EPA) supports the PEHSU by providing partial funding to ATSDR under Inter-Agency Agreement number DW-75-95877701.
 Neither EPA nor ATSDR endorse the purchase of any commercial products or services mentioned in PEHSU publications.